matrix-org/matrix-spec/CONTRIBUTING.rst

 * ``deprecation`` - Used when deprecating something.

+* ``removal`` - Used when removing something that was unused or previously deprecated.

 All news fragments must have a brief summary explaining the change in the contents of the file.
 The summary must end in a full stop to be in line with the style guide and formatting must be done using Markdown.